How to Prepare and Show Up Like a Top Candidate

 Everyone’s intention during an interview is to impress the interviewing panel.

-The selected candidates are usually on familiar ground before the interview.
+The selected candidates are usually familiar with the field before the interview.

 What decides who gets picked lies in the few minutes of the interview.